 The paper is structured as follows.
-In Section 2 we explain how the HEIdisaggregated Input-Output table is constructed.
+In Section 2 we explain how the HEI-disaggregated Input-Output table is constructed.
 In Section 3 we present an aggregated version of the table, and some summary descriptive statistics and multipliers for individual sectors and HEIs, the derivation of which is explained in an Appendix.
-Finally, in section 4, we present brief conclusions.
+Finally we present brief conclusions.